 From Ashley’s creepy Evil Dead cabin in the woods to the screams that echoed over the notorious waters of Jason’s Crystal Lake, there’s a wilderness getaway behind almost every scary story.
 Travelers on the road this Halloween looking for sanctuary on a crisp autumn night…well, let’s just say these haunted RV parks won’t be of any help.

 1. Calico Ghost Town, Yermo, California

 The road east of Barstow stretches into the dark desert night, into the rocky mountain foothills that eventually become Nevada.
 Follow Ghost Town Road north, until you reach the abandoned mining city of Calico.
 Once the beating heart of the California silver boom, little more remains today then the deep, eerie mineshafts and empty buildings.
 Some have been restored to their original late 19th-century glory as part of a comprehensive tourist attraction, while others have been left to wither naturally with the elements.
-The campground, which offers spaces for RVs, tents, and everything in between, is carefully positioned adjacent to the old graveyard.
+The campground, which offers spaces for RVs, tents, and everything in between, is carefully positioned adjacent to the new graveyard.
 Visitors have reported sightings of floating orbs and full-body apparitions while staying here, and the park has a reputation for being a favorite among ghost hunters and other paranormal enthusiasts.

 2. Croton Point Park, Croton-on-Hudson, New York